The IB Diploma is a two-year programme undertaken by students in our Sixth Form College (Years 12 and 13) at The British School of Beijing, Shunyi.

 Requirements for the IB Subjects

-Please note that the blocks below are subject to change depending on demand and students’ individual requirements.
+Please note that the blocks are subject to change depending on demand and students’ individual requirements.

 IB Diploma Curriculum Guide

-You can also download our IB Diploma Curriculum Guide below, which further explains the components of the IB Diploma and the expectations for students completing the programme.
+You can also download our IB Diploma Curriculum Guide and IB Subject Briefs Book 1 to 6 below, which further explains the components of the IB Diploma and the expectations for students completing the programme.

 Our IB Diploma graduate programme is overseen by our experienced IB Diploma Leadership Team.
 Please contact them directly to ask further questions about the programme.